 Hereinafter, except as otherwise indicated or unless the context otherwise requires, "Xylem," "we," "us," "our" and "the Company" refer to Xylem Inc. and its subsidiaries.
-References in the notes to the consolidated financial statements to "ITT" or "former parent" refers to ITT Corporation (now ITT LLC) and its consolidated subsidiaries (other than Xylem Inc.).

 Basis of Presentation

 The consolidated financial statements reflect our financial position and results of operations in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 All intercompany transactions between our businesses have been eliminated.